How to Pick Perfectly Ripe Watermelons!

 How to tell if your watermelon is ripe in 5 seconds!
 Knowing what to look for when picking a watermelon is crucial if you want a sweet, juicy fruit that's bursting with flavor!
 There are quite a few tips out there.
 But my number one, most important gauge for ripeness is demonstrated in this video.
 When you buy watermelons from the store or farmer's market you are relying on others to decide when a watermelon should be picked.
 And too many times... that results in a bland tasteless fruit. 🤢 Yuk!

 That's why growing your own watermelons in the garden is so much better!
 You have complete control over when your fruits are harvested, allowing them to be properly ripened on the vine.
-And when the watermelon is still connected to the plant, you can check out the most crucial factor that takes all of the guesswork out of the process.
+And when the watermelon is still connected to the plant, you can monitor the most crucial factors for ensuring a successfully ripened fruit.

 - Tips for Picking the Best Watermelon: